prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - are you sending me my card?
 - I need my card immediately.
 - When will it be delivered to the US?
+## intent: card_linking
-## intent: card_linking- My card has been found.
+- My card has been found.
 Is there any way for me to put it back into the app?
 - I was able to find my card.
 How to I go about putting it into my app?
 - how do I get my card to show in the app?
 - I just got my card.
 It's not linked yet--how do I do that?